farhadabedinzadeh/farhadabedinzadeh.github.io/_pages/about.md

 In addition to my technical capabilities, I have a solid technological background and excel in developing computer-aided design systems for biomedical engineering applications.
 By combining signal processing techniques with machine learning algorithms, I have successfully contributed to advancing this field.
 What truly excites me is the realm of Deep Learning.
 Its potential to revolutionize healthcare and improve patient outcomes is immense.
 I am constantly driven to expand my knowledge and expertise in this domain, actively seeking further opportunities to develop my skills.
 I firmly believe consistency is the key to success throughout my journey.
 I have achieved significant milestones in my career by maintaining a steadfast approach and consistently delivering high-quality results.
 To further enrich my knowledge and acquire new experiences, I am now preparing to embark on a challenging and rewarding endeavor by pursuing a Ph.D. in Biomedical Engineering.
-This will enable me to delve deeper into research, contribute to cutting-edge advancements, and make a lasting impact.</p>
+This will enable me to delve deeper into research, contribute to cutting-edge advancements, and make a lasting impact.
+I am open for collaborations in research.
+I am also actively looking for collaborators, especially in the fields of Neuroscience and Brain Connectivity.
+Please feel free to contact me.</p>

 # 📝 Publications